 Share-based payments are subject to estimation of the value of the award at the date of grant using pricing models such as the Black-Scholes option valuation model.
 The option valuation model requires the input of highly subjective assumptions including the expected share price volatility.
-A detailed discussion of management's estimates with respect to the pricing model is found in Note 10.
+Where such valuations are applied, such as the time of a stock option grant or issuance of shares from trust, management provides detailed valuation assumptions.